Ever wonder what you’d do with $500,000 in your account?

 Logistics can get complicated, which is why there’s always room for improvement.
 Streamlined logistics that reliably transport inventory from manufacturers to storage facilities or fulfillment centers are essential for a higher multiple.

-To look for areas of improvement in your supply chain, ask yourself whether your shipping costs are too high or if you could reduce the number of contact points in the management process by hiring a third-party logistics (3PL) service provider to handle everything.
+To look for areas of improvement in your supply chain, ask yourself whether your shipping and logistic costs are too high or if you could reduce the number of contact points in the management process by hiring a third-party logistics (3PL) service provider to handle everything.

 Buyers are looking at whether their new investment has the potential to expand.
 We define these opportunities as growth multipliers.